jobovy/pyodide-buildpackage-action/README.md

 ### `meta-yaml-path`

-Path of the meta.yaml file (default: "meta.yaml")
+Path of the meta.yaml file (default: "meta.yaml").

 ### `pyodide-tag`

-Pyodide tag or branch to use (default: "0.20.0")
+Pyodide tag/branch/SHA to use (default: "0.20.0").
+Because caching is done based on `pyodide-tag`, using `main` is not recommended, because the cache will not be updated for changes to `main`.

 ### `output-dir`

-Directory for output package wheel( default: "wheelhouse")
+Directory for output package wheel( default: "wheelhouse").

 ### `all-wheels-output-dir`

-Directory for all built wheels, includes dependencies and their dependencies and so on (default: "wheelhouse-all")
+Directory for all built wheels, includes dependencies and their dependencies and so on (default: "wheelhouse-all").

 ### `package-name`

-Name of the package being built (default: repository name; needs to be set when building a URL)
+Name of the package being built (default: repository name; needs to be set when building a URL).

 ### `build-tag`

-When building the current repository, name of the branch/tag/SHA to build (default: commit's SHA); set either this or build-url (neither defaults to current SHA)
+When building the current repository, name of the branch/tag/SHA to build (default: commit's SHA); set either this or build-url (neither defaults to current SHA).

 ### `build-url`

-URL of package to build (e.g., https://github.com/jobovy/galpy/archive/main.tar.gz); set either this or build-tag (neither defaults to current SHA)
+URL of package to build (e.g., https://github.com/jobovy/galpy/archive/main.tar.gz); set either this or build-tag (neither defaults to current SHA).

 ### `build-deps`